grantmca/.cfg/.config/zk/templates/daily.md

 # {{format-date now "long"}}

-What did I do today?
+What do I need to do today?